-Should you want to get more involved, there are a number of things you can do.
+If you want to contribute to the QuantLib project, there are a number of things you can do.
 Possibilities include:

 Finally, we might need to ask for a disclaimer from your employer stating that your contribution can be released under the QuantLib license.
 Such disclaimer won't be necessary if you own the copyright of the code, but you might want to check that with your employer.
 An example of such disclaimer can be downloaded here, but you can write your own along the same lines if the wording doesn't suit your employer.